mnberthe/aws-solutions-architect-associate-notes/README.md

 ## DataSync

+- DataSync is used primarily for one-time migrations
+- Agent Based : An agent needs to be installed on the on premise data center
 - Move large amount of data to and from
   - On-premises / other cloud to AWS (NFS, SMB, HDFS, S3 API…) – needs agent
   - AWS to AWS (different storage services) – no agent needed